T15niw/T15niw/README.md

 ###

+###   I'm @T15niw/ Tasnim
-###   I'm @T15niw, a Web Developer leaning more to Front-end development and anything visual🎨
+<h4>a Web Developer leaning more to Front-end development and anything visual🎨 </h4>
 - 👀 M interested in **ROBOTICS, SCIENCE FICTION N EVERYTHIN' IN BETWEEN**
 - 📚 M currently learning about Databases
-- 📫 Feel free to reach out to me by sending a letter with a homing pigeon OR via [Gmail](tasnim8mezgueldi@gmail.com)
+- ✉️ Feel free to reach out to me by sending a letter with a homing pigeon OR via [Gmail](tasnim8mezgueldi@gmail.com)
 - ⚡ Fun fact: Your brain is constantly **eatin'** itself